Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Results

-Our model comparison suggests that extensions to the best-fitting models are needed to improve the match to massive galaxy spectra.
-The M13 models adopt local samples of C-rich and O-rich spectra, which may not cover the range of metallicity and abundance ratios hosted in distant massive ellipticals.
-The metallicity dependence in M13 models is included using a theoretical prescription~\cite{Renzini+Voli+1981}, by which more metal-rich models have more fuel consumption in O-rich rather than in C-rich phases, but still using the same observed spectra.
-In particular, M13 models do not treat the relative contributions of C-rich and O-rich TP-AGB stars as a free parameter.
-Moreover, the calibration of stellar population models requires samples of stellar generations that are as simple as possible, i.e., star clusters, with available independent age and chemical composition from Color Magnitude Diagram (CMD) fitting and stellar spectroscopy.
-For the TP-AGB phase these calibrating clusters also need to span a wide age range, extending down to $\sim 100$~Myr.
-Star clusters with these properties exist in the Magellanic Clouds and have traditionally served to calibrate stellar population models ~\cite{Maraston+1998, Conroy+10, Noel+13}.
-The limitation is that these clusters have sub-solar metallicity and possibly solar or sub-solar element ratios.
+In any case, overall, $\rm \chi_R^2$ was always large for each model and spectral range, suggesting that improvements to the models are necessary.
+Focusing on the best-fitting models, M13 (like M05) uses empirical spectra for just the TP-AGB phase.
+For the other phases contributing to the NIR, as the RGB, classical Kurucz-type theoretical spectra from model atmospheres are adopted, which - as is well known - do not adequately match all NIR absorption features\cite{Baldwin+18, Dahmer-Hahn+18}.
+On the other hand, models based on the empirical RGB spectra perform better, but not for all features\cite{Baldwin+18}, as we also show here.
+Notably, various studies show that all CO NIR spectral features from H to K in local massive early-type galaxies (ETGs), whose NIR spectra are dominated by RGB stars, are systematically stronger than those in models based on empirical libraries\cite{Eftekhari+22}.
+This is also observed in the NIR spectra of local spirals and star-forming galaxies\cite{Riffel+19}.
+This evidence suggests that D36123 also contains stars that are more metal-rich than those included in the model.
+Moreover, the M13 models apply local samples of C-rich and O-rich spectra, which may not cover the range of metallicity and abundance ratios hosted in distant massive ellipticals.
+The metallicity dependence of the relative contributions of C-rich and O-rich TP-AGB stars in M13 models is included using a theoretical prescription\cite{Renzini+Voli+1981}, such as in more metal-rich models, more fuel consumption in O-rich rather than in C-rich phases, but they still use the same observed spectra.
+Moreover, the calibration of stellar population models requires samples of stellar generations that are as simple as possible, that is, star clusters, with independent age and chemical composition available from fitting a color-magnitude diagram and from stellar spectroscopy.
+For the TP-AGB phase, these calibrating clusters also need to span a wide age range, extending down to $\sim$100 Myr.
+Star clusters with these properties exist in the Magellanic Clouds and have traditionally served to calibrate stellar population models\cite{Maraston+1998, Conroy+10, Noel+13}.
+The limitation is that these clusters have subsolar metallicity and possibly solar or subsolar element ratios.